OAAX-standard/examples/python-example/README.md

 Before running the example, make sure you have the following installed:

+- An Ubuntu 18.04 or later x86_64 machine
 - Python 3.8 or higher

-- A compatible OAX runtime shared library (libRuntimeLibrary.so) built for your target architecture.
-- An optimized ONNX model file that can be run on the OAX runtime.
-- The OAX runtime shared library and the optimized model file should be placed in the `artifacts/` directory.
+For the sake of example, we've included a sample runtime library, runtime and image in the `artifacts/` directory.

 ## Getting started